Cody Poteet: Miami Marlins

 After his junior year, Poteet was selected by the Miami Marlins in the fourth round of the 2015 MLB draft.
-He signed with the Marlins for $488,700 and was assigned to the Batavia Muckdogs of the Class A Short Season New York–Penn League where he posted a 2.13 ERA in 12 2/3 innings pitched.
-In 2016, he played for the Greensboro Grasshoppers of the Class A South Atlantic League where he started 24 games, pitching to a 4–9 record with a 2.91 ERA, and in 2017, he pitched with the Jupiter Hammerheads of the Class A-Advanced Florida State League and posted a 3–7 record with a 4.16 ERA in 16 games (14 starts), earning All-Star honors.
-In 2018, he played with both Jupiter and the Jacksonville Jumbo Shrimp of the Class AA Southern League, pitching to a combined 4–15 record and 4.98 ERA over 26 games (25 starts) between both teams.
-He returned to Jacksonville to begin 2019, where he was named an All-Star, and was promoted to the Class AAA New Orleans Baby Cakes of the Pacific Coast League in June.
+He signed with the Marlins for $488,700 and was assigned to the Batavia Muckdogs of the Low–A New York–Penn League where he posted a 2.13 ERA in 12 2/3 innings pitched.
+In 2016, he played for the Greensboro Grasshoppers of the Single–A South Atlantic League where he started 24 games, pitching to a 4–9 record with a 2.91 ERA, and in 2017, he pitched with the Jupiter Hammerheads of the High–A Florida State League and posted a 3–7 record with a 4.16 ERA in 16 games (14 starts), earning All-Star honors.
+In 2018, he played with both Jupiter and the Jacksonville Jumbo Shrimp of the Double–A Southern League, pitching to a combined 4–15 record and 4.98 ERA over 26 games (25 starts) between both teams.
+He returned to Jacksonville to begin 2019, where he was named an All-Star, and was promoted to the Triple–A New Orleans Baby Cakes of the Pacific Coast League in June.
 Over 23 starts between the two clubs, he went 7–6 with a 3.56 ERA, striking out 92 over 136 1/3 innings.
 Poteet did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to Jacksonville, now members of the Triple-A East.

 On May 12, 2021, Poteet was selected to active roster and promoted to the major leagues for the first time.
 He made his major league debut that night as the team's starting pitcher versus the Arizona Diamondbacks, and picked up the win after pitching five innings, giving up two earned runs.
 In the game, he also recorded his first MLB strikeout against catcher Stephen Vogt.
 He was placed on the 10-day injured list with a right knee sprain in late June, and was transferred to the 60-day injured list in late August, effectively ending his season.
 He finished his first major league season with the Marlins starting seven games with a 2-3 record, a 4.99 ERA, and 32 strikeouts over 30 2/3 innings.

 Poteet pitched in 12 games for Miami in 2022, posting a 3.86 ERA with 21 strikeouts in 28.0 innings of work.
 On August 9, 2022, it was announced that Poteet would require Tommy John surgery and would miss the remainder of the season.
-He elected free agency on November 10.
+On November 8, Poteet was removed from the 40-man roster and sent outright to Triple–A; he elected free agency two days later.